CloudCompare/CloudCompare/BUILD.md

 # Other things

+## linux

+With versions of CMake prior to 3.13, the compiled application might not work for all users (due to some libraries being linked from the /usr/local directory).
+See https://github.com/CloudCompare/CloudCompare/issues/1680.

 ## macOs

 If you are compiling and running locally, add `-DCC_MAC_DEV_PATHS` to the `CMAKE_CXX_FLAGS` in the `CMAKE` group.
 This